QuasarApp/Qt-Secret/README.md

  * cd yourRepo
  * git submodule add https://github.com/QuasarApp/Qt-Secret.git # add the repository of Qt-Secret into your repo like submodule
  * git submodule update --init --recursive
  * Add to the list of libraries for the Qt-Secret assembly.
-For an example you can create Main.Pro in which connect Qt-Secret and your project.pro files as subprojects.
+For example, you can create Main.Pro in which connect Qt-Secret and your project.pro files as subprojects.

  ### For cmake projects